 BCREA’s Position on Shelter Taxes

-BCREA describes the Property Transfer Tax (PTT) and Harmonized Sales Tax (HST) as provincial shelter taxes.
-HST and PTT negatively impact the affordability of housing, which directly impedes the quality of life of British Columbians.
+BCREA describes the Property Transfer Tax (PTT) as a provincial shelter tax.
+The PTT negatively impacts the affordability of housing, which directly impedes the quality of life of British Columbians.

 BCREA Recommends the Provincial Government:

 - Ensure that real estate transactions already underway are eempt from any future changes to the PTT.

 - Use the new Housing Priority Initiatives Fund to increase the 2% PTT threshold from $200,000 to $525,000.

 - Index the following PTT thresholds using the MLS® Home Price Index, and make adjustments annually:

 - First-Time Home Buyers' Program exemption threshold, and

 On August 2, a new, additional Property Transfer Tax took effect.
 The tax of 15% applies to purchases of residential real estate in the Greater Vancouver Regional District (except for Tsawwassen First Nations lands) by foreign nationals or foreign corporations.
 No exemptions are available for these buyers.